hippmatthew/groot-vision-pro/README.md

 Some goals I have in mind:
 1. create a vulkan dynamic renderer compatible with OpenXR
-2. create a gui component library with winit
+2. create a gui component library with sdl2
 3. Use ultralight alongside my gui library to make a browser
 4. Place the user in a calm environment (like the side of a mountain with a waterfall)
 5. For memes - access the menu using the Sword Art Online gesture